phoswald/sample-documentation/markdown/features-basic.md

 These features all work with:

 - GitHub
-- Markdown Viewer extension for Chrome with the "gfm" option.
+- Markdown Viewer browser extension for Chrome with the "gfm" option.
 - Visual Studio Code
 - Eclipse (**with limitations**, as described below)